 Co-location Opportunity Analysis Recommendation space would need to be determined as and when the Scouts are in a position to vacate the current land and buildings.
 Therefore the existing scouts building should be decommissioned given its age, condition and lack of current usage.
 The site is also severely restricted by the declared rare fauna and flora, which limits Scouts activities such as camping.
 The focus for the existing scout's site into the future should be towards the protection and ongoing management of the natural bush area.
 At the time of writing the report, it is understood that Scouts WA had excised their right to progress a further 5-year term on their lease.
 It is understood that Scouts WA have arranged for a BMX group to utilise the site.
 While this does improve usage Scouts WA should consider alternative locations for this group in the long term, given the predominate BMX infrastructure is located in the hills area, which could provide a better outcome for the wider community.
 It is not recommended that the lease be extended beyond its existing term, and that if parties can mutually agree to terminate the lease earlier than it should be explored to allow for the rationalisation of this facility and protection of the natural bush assets in the site sooner.
 If Scouts WA are to continue to utilise this facility into the future, then future investment should be targeted at only ensuring the building is watertight and safe for the duration of the lease.
 Site 1: Morrison Oval Turf expansion and car parking An extension to Morrison Oval for a third rugby union pitch would also afford the opportunity for additional field space for FUFC by providing improved field layouts.
 The additional rugby union field would be contingent on increased growth, however the additional space potentially may be required by other sporting users in the future.
 This project would be triggered by the development a new KDRUC and FCC building.
 The existing Morrison Oval site sports floodlighting will need to be upgraded in the near future to best accommodate the growing needs of all winter users.
 As the key winter users of Morrison Oval have or are in the process of obtaining match standard lighting on the adjacent ovals (East, West and South Ovals), lighting should be provided to a community level training standard for large ball sports (50 lux).
 Design of the lighting will need to ensure it does not compromise the site for cricket.
 Presently the investment in match standard lighting is unlikely to be a viable option based on current and projected participation figures.
+While ideally the main rugby union competition pitch should align to the clubroom infrastructure facing eastwards (to avoid the setting sun) a compromise will need to be made to achieve the three-pitch option desired by KDRUC.
 Extension of Morrison Oval to the north to provide additional Rugby Union field or potentially another winter sporting code training space and additional car parking.
 Upgrade the sports floodlighting on Morrison Oval within the next five years to accommodate the growth of various winter users.
 The cricket nets would require repositioning in a north south alignment to avoid the players hitting the ball towards the oval rather than the built infrastructure.
 The cricket nets should also incorporate the provision for sports floodlighting to a community level training standard for cricket.
 Realign the existing three cricket practice nets with the provision of floodlighting for training.